 |19.||Pork Chop||48 %|

 |20.||Salmon (Sockeye)||43 %|

-For a full review of every essential vitamins and mineral, see this guide here.
+For a full review of every essential mineral, see this guide here.

 The source for the data in this article is the USDA’s Food Composite Database.